 i.
 Acute exposure and risk.
 Acute dietary risk assessments are performed for a food-use pesticide if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a 1 day or single exposure.
 No acute toxicological endpoints were identified for spinosad due to the lack of toxicological effects attributable to a single exposure (dose).
-Therefore, the Agency concludes that there is a reasonable certainty of no harm from acute dietary exposure.

-ii.
+Therefore, the ii.
 Chronic exposure and risk.
 The RfD used for the chronic dietary analysis is 0.027 mg/kg/day.
 In conducting this chronic dietary risk assessment, EPA made very conservative assumptions: 100% of citrus, almonds, apples, fruiting (except cucurbit) vegetables, Brassica leafy vegetables, leafy vegetables, cottonseed, and ruminant commodities having spinosad tolerances will contain spinosad residues and those residues will be at the level of the established tolerance.
 This results in an overestimate of human dietary exposure.
-Thus, in making a safety determination for this tolerance, EPA is taking into account this conservative exposure assessment.
+This chronic dietary risk assessment used 10 ppm tolerances for the leafy vegetables (except Brassica vegetables) crop group and for the Brassica leafy vegetables head and stem subgroup from section 18 tolerances that were established last year.
+For the section 3 registrations on these groups, EPA has recommended tolerances of 8 ppm (leafy vegetables) and 2 ppm (Brassica head and stem leafy vegetables).
+The use pattern for these section 18 registrations is identical to the section 3 registrations proposed in this risk assessment, but due to an incomplete data base at the time the section 18 registrations were reviewed, the tolerances were set high which resulted in a conservative risk assessment.
+With this action, these section 18 tolerances are replaced by the new section 3 tolerances.
+Thus, in making a safety determination for this tolerance, EPA is taking into account